 Bat Care Guidelines: A Guide to Bat Care for Rehabilitators

 This is the second edition of the guidelines which was published in September 2016.
 These guidelines provide veterinary practices and new rehabilitators with practical advice that can be used when treating bats brought into their care.
 The guidelines contain basic information on all aspects of a bat's rehabilitation and refer the reader to further sources for a more detailed explanation.

-If you are a veterinary practice or a new rehabilitator and would like a copy of the guidelines please click here or email Helen Miller, stating your reason for wanting to receive a copy of the guidelines.
+If you are a veterinary practice or a new rehabilitator and would like a copy of the guidelines please click here or email Laura Brown, stating your reason for wanting to receive a copy of the guidelines.